- Home

 St. Paul License Suspension Lawyers

 After the implied consent law is invoked, you will face license suspension, also know as license revocation, and you will receive paperwork from the officers advising you when the revocation period begins.
-The duration of the revocation is entirely dependent upon the circumstances – namely, your alcohol concentration level, your age, and the number of qualified prior driving incidents on your record within the previous ten years.
+The duration of the revocation is entirely dependent upon the circumstances – namely, your alcohol concentration level, your age, and the number of qualified prior driving incidents on your record within the previous twenty years.

 Revocation Periods